peterhellberg/xip.name/README.md

 bar.baz.10.0.0.4.xip.name  resolves to  10.0.0.4
 ```

-### How does it work?
+## How does it work?

-xip.name runs a custom DNS server which extracts any IP address found
+xip.name runs a custom Domain Name Server which extracts any IP address found
 in the requested domain name and sends it back in the response.

-### Does it cost anything to use xip.name?
+## Does it cost anything to use xip.name?

 No, but you are welcome to donate if you find the service useful.